 Organized bike tours of Bali are also available, catering to all types of bikers of all ages.
 Tour packages usually include meals, safety gear, and return trips to and from your hotel.

 - Range: Generally limited to country roads in and around Ubud and Lovina—stay off of the highways in the south to be safe

 - Cost: Tour operators may rent out bikes for about $2.50, or IDR 25,000 a day; package costs for day tours of certain Bali areas may cost more

 - Pros: Biking is an environmentally-friendly way of exploring Bali, with greater range than just walking around

 Bus travel is not very well developed in Bali; most of the buses you'll see belong to bus charters set aside for tourist groups jaunting to places like Uluwatu.
-Not that bus options are entirely absent, though.
+Bus options are not entirely absent, though.

-The relatively new Kura-Kura Bus Shuttle service radiates out from its hub at the Duty Free DFS bus terminal at Jalan Bypass Ngurah Rai (location on Google Maps) to destinations like Kuta, Seminyak and Ubud. the daily bus service operates in cutely-decorated buses with a turtle design motif outside, and WiFi and guide voiceover inside.
+The relatively new Kura-Kura Bus Shuttle service radiates out from its hub at the Duty Free DFS bus terminal at Jalan Bypass Ngurah Rai to destinations like Kuta, Seminyak, and Ubud.
+The daily bus service operates in cutely decorated buses with a turtle design motif outside and WiFi and voiceover guide inside.

-To get around Bali with the least expense, try riding one of the minibuses called bemo that run on set routes around the island.
-Despite the low prices, drivers will still charge more for foreigners - break out your haggling skills.
+To get around Bali with the least expense, try riding one of the minibuses called Bemo that run on set routes around the island.
+Despite the low prices, drivers will still charge more for foreigners, so break out your haggling skills.